- 1 Publishing agreements

 When it comes to research publications, the authors’ other obligations will especially be related to the following:

-- Delivery of a manuscript of a certain quality
+- Delivery of a manuscript of a certain degree of quality

 - Delivery of third-party material (images, figures, illustrations, etc.), which must be included in the work

-- Proofreading and compilation of registers, if any, etc.
+- Proofreading and possible compilation of registers, etc.

 In this context, many publishers require the author to submit various warranties.
-It is important that the researchers are aware of the obligations that ensue.
-UBVA has thus seen a number of publishing agreements with very extensive warranties.
+It is important that the researchers are aware of the obligations that ensue; UBVA has thus seen a number of publishing agreements which include very extensive warranties.

-While it is usual that researchers must guarantee that they own the copyright to their work (i.e. that they themselves have written the manuscript without plagiarising others, see e.g. section 2 of the UBVA agreement (2010), and that the research, which the work concerns, complies with good scientific practice, some publishers require that researchers also warrants, for example, the following:
+While it is usual that researchers must guarantee that they own the copyright to their work (i.e. that they themselves have written the manuscript without plagiarising others, see for example section 2 of the UBVA agreement (2010)), and that the research that the work concerns complies with good scientific practice, some publishers also require that researchers warrant, for example:

-- That they have all the required rights to any third-party material (illustrations, figures, images, etc.), which are included in the work
+- That they possess all the required rights to any third-party material (illustrations, figures, images, etc.), which are included in the work

 - That all quotes are legal

-As regards agreements on editorial work (editorship), UBVA has seen contracts placing excessive responsibility on editors for the contributions of the individual authors, including strict liability for ensuring that no contributor to the work in question commits plagiarism, etc.
+With regard to agreements on editorial work (editorship), the UBVA has seen contracts which place excessive responsibility on editors for the contributions of the individual authors, including strict liability for ensuring that no contributor to the work in question commits plagiarism, etc.

 Such warranties should always be considered carefully, as researchers risk being held personally responsible if disputes arise after publication.
-UBVA has thus seen agreements according to which the researchers must bear the publisher’s costs of handling cases of alleged irregularities of the above-mentioned nature (whether or not something is wrong with the manuscript).
+The UBVA has seen agreements under which the researchers must bear the publisher’s costs of handling cases of alleged irregularities of the above-mentioned nature (whether or not something is wrong with the manuscript).
 This is of course completely unreasonable.